⚠️⚠️⚠️

 functions <- list(direct = direct, indirect = indirect)

 This looks quite neat and tidy, but how can we make sure that our tree-sequence summary functions really work?
-We need a tree-sequence object as an input first! demografr provides an easy way to get an arbitrary tree sequence from a model function via its helper function simulate_ts.
+We need a simulated tree-sequence object first! demografr provides an easy way to get an arbitrary tree sequence from a model function via its helper function simulate_model.
 The simples way to use it is like this:

-# we don't care about the parameter values, as we only want to get *some* tree sequence
+# we don't care about the parameter values, as we only want to get a tree sequence

 # (also, note we did not specify sequence length, recombination rate, etc.)